Part II has just been published…

 What I am advocating is a Do-It-Yourself (DIY) approach for SAP S/4HANA.
 It probably required a heroic amount of learning and efforts to set up an SAP R/3 system at home 15 years ago.
 The time is different now.
-We can do it easily with the help of cloud infrastructure services like Google Cloud Platform and Amazon Web Service, and SAP Cloud Appliance Library.
+We can do it easily with the help of cloud infrastructure services like Google Cloud Platform and Amazon Web Services, and SAP Cloud Appliance Library.

 Hopefully true to the DIY spirit, I will be able to show you the path I blazed through.
 Along the way and beyond, I hope you will have a lot of fun.
 I will cover the following items with step-by-step screen shots, sharing my learnings from my own trouble-shooting experiences.

 What We Will Cover in This Blog Tutorial Series

 Part I. Let’s Get Your Own SAP S/4HANA On-Premise System in the Cloud using CAL

 - Deploying S/4HANA 1709 Trial from CAL onto GCP

 - Connecting to Your Own S/4HANA 1709 Instance